Table of Contents

 Stiffness in the knee and associated knee pain can limit your ability to maintain a regular exercise regime.
 Knee stiffness is something many of us will experience, especially those with an active lifestyle.
-Athletes and fitness enthusiasts often have to contend with knee discomfort as part and parcel of their chosen sport/pastime.
+Professional athletes, martial artists, joggers and fitness enthusiasts often have to contend with knee discomfort as part and parcel of their chosen sport/pastime.
 Because of this, it becomes essential to learn some standard knee strengthening exercises that can assist with recovery from pain and stiffness and, more importantly, injury prevention.

 A personal trainer will often recommend working on alignment and developing supporting muscles that will help protect the knee and for most of us, this is the key to avoiding knee stiffness and pain especially after exercise.
 Of course, if you are experiencing pain and stiffness in your knees you should consult a doctor before undertaking exercises to help strengthen the knee, in the event you have a knee injury exercise may exacerbate things further.